confuzeus/ansible-plausible/README.md

 Now, edit the file at `common/vars/main.yml`.
 Change the values are you see fit.

 Rename the file at `common/templates/example.com.conf` and set it to `yourdomain.com.conf`.
+Or keep the example template and make a copy of it instead.

 Now edit the file at `plausible/vars/main.yml` and set the values as you like.